 阿難白佛言:「世尊!如來雖說第二義門,今觀世間解結之人,若不知其所結之元,我信是人終不能解。世尊!我及會中有學聲聞亦復如是,從無始際與諸無明俱滅俱生,雖得如是多聞善根名為出家,猶隔日瘧。唯願大慈哀愍淪溺,今日身心云何是結?從何名解?亦令未來苦難眾生,得免輪迴,不落三有。」作是語已,普及大眾五體投地雨淚翹誠,佇佛如來無上開示。

 Ānanda addressed the Buddha saying, “World-Honored One!
-Although the Thus Come One has taught the second decisive meaning (of generating bodhicitta), I think that if a worldly person good at untying knots does not know how they came to be tied, they will be unable to undo them.
-In this assembly I and those who need to study and learn more, are in the same case.
-Since the time without beginning we and our delusions have both been subject to birth and death, and although we have cultivated good qualities that have enabled us to widen our knowledge by hearing and so are called ‘leavers of homes’, we are like someone suffering from malaria which recurs every other day.
-Will you take pity on us and save us from drowning?
-Will you tell us which of our bodies and minds are in a knot and how to untie it so that all suffering beings can escape from saṃsāra and avoid falling into the three realms of existence?”
+Although the Tathāgata has taught the two decisive meanings (nītārtha, of generating bodhicitta), I think that if a worldly person good at untying knots does not know how they came to be tied, they will be unable to undo them.
+In this assembly I and those who need to study and learn more, are the same way.
+Since the time without beginning we and our delusions have both been subject to birth and death, and although we have cultivated good roots that have enabled us to widen our knowledge by hearing and so are called ‘leavers of home’, we are like someone suffering from malaria which recurs every other day.
+Will you have sympathy for us and save us from drowning?
+Will you tell us how the body and mind are in a knot and how to untie it so that all suffering beings can escape from the wheel of return (輪迴saṃsāra) and avoid falling into the three realms of existence?”
 After saying this, he and all the assembly prostrated themselves, shed bitter tears and eagerly awaited the Buddha’s supreme revelation.

 爾時,世尊憐愍阿難及諸會中諸有學者,亦為未來一切眾生為出世因、作將來眼,以閻浮檀紫光金手摩阿難頂,即時十方普佛世界六種振動,微塵如來住世界者各有寶光從其頂出,其光同時於彼世界來祇陀林灌如來頂,是諸大眾得未曾有。於是阿難及諸大眾,俱聞十方微塵如來異口同音告阿難言:「善哉,阿難!汝欲識知俱生無明,使汝輪轉生死結根,唯汝六根更無他物。汝復欲知無上菩提,令汝速登安樂解脫寂靜妙常,亦汝六根更非他物。」

-Thereupon, the World-Honored One took pity on Ānanda and those in the assembly who still needed to study and learn as well as on future living beings.
-In order to enable them to sow the cause of their future appearance in the world (as teachers) and so become the eye (of wisdom) to guide coming generations.
+Thereupon, the World-Honored One had sympathy for Ānanda and those in the assembly who still needed to study and learn as well as for future living beings, in order to enable them to sow the cause of their future appearance in the world (as buddhas) and so become the eye (of wisdom) to guide coming generations.
 He extended his shining golden-hued hand to touch Ānanda’s head.
-Thereupon all Buddha lands in the ten directions shook six times and Thus Come Ones, countless as motes of dust, sent out, from the tops of their heads, radiant rays of light which reached Jetavana to shine upon the crown of the Thus Come One’s head, an unprecedented event not seen before by the assembly.
-Thereupon, Ānanda and all those present heard Thus Come Ones as countless as motes of dust, all declare with one voice, “Excellent, Ānanda!
-If you want to know about the innate ignorance that causes you to transmigrate in saṃsāra, it is simply that the roots of your birth and death are your six sense organs.
-If you want to know about Supreme Bodhi, it is these six organs that will enable you speedily to realize happiness in liberation and permanence in Nirvāṇa.”
+Thereupon all Buddha lands throughout the ten directions shook six ways and Tathāgatas, countless as motes of dust, sent out from the tops of their heads radiant rays of light which reached Jetavana and shined upon the crown of the Tathāgata’s head, an unprecedented event not seen before by the assembly.
+Whereupon, Ānanda and all those present heard Tathāgatas as countless as motes of dust, all declare with one voice, “Excellent, Ānanda!
+If you want to know about the innate ignorance that causes you to turn around (輪轉) in birth and death and tie up the faculties, it is simply the six sense organs and nothing else.
+If you want to know about Supreme Bodhi, it is these six organs that will enable you to speedily realize the joy of liberation and the wonderful permanence of cessation.”

 阿難雖聞如是法音心猶未明,稽首白佛:「云何令我生死輪迴、安樂妙常同是六根,更非他物。」

-Although Ānanda had heard these Dharma voices, he was still not clear about their meaning.
-He bowed and asked the Buddha, “How can the same six organs cause me to transmigrate in saṃsāra and be happy in absolute Nirvāṇa?”
+Although Ānanda heard the sound of the Dharma, he was still not clear about it.
+He bowed and asked the Buddha, “How can that which causes me to transmigrate in birth and death and the joy and wonderful permanence be the same six sense organs and nothing else?”

 佛告阿難:「根塵同源,縛脫無二,識性虛妄猶如空花。阿難!由塵發知,因根有相,相見無性,同於交蘆。是故汝今,知見立知,即無明本;知見無見,斯即涅槃、無漏真淨。云何是中,更容他物?」